GM BEV2 Vehicle Platform

 Though the program code indicates that the Bolt uses the G2 platform, the discrepancy is explained by the fact that the Bolt EV program originated on the Gamma architecture, but then evolved to create its own platform, even as the vehicle program maintained the G2UC-E code.

-Currently, the only powertrain in the BEV 2 platform is the 60 kWh lithium-ion battery/rechargeable energy storage system and an electric drive unit that makes 200 horsepower (150 kW) and 266 pound-feet of torque (360 N-m).
+In the 2017-2019 Bolt EV, the BEV 2 platform features the 60 kWh lithium-ion battery/rechargeable battery system and an electric drive unit that makes 200 horsepower (150 kW) and 266 pound-feet of torque (360 N-m).
+For the 2020 model year, an improvement in battery chemistry bumped the battery to 66 kWh, delivering a 21-mile increase in driving range to 259 miles on a single charge compared to 2017-2019 models.

 Follow our coverage of GM BEV2 platform news.